Punjab gharana: Alla Rakha (1919–2000)

 Alla Rakha Khan (born Allah Rakha Qureshi) was one of the most famous and widely recorded tabla players of the twentieth century.
 For tabla, Ustad Alla Rakha was such an artist, having brought his instrument a stature and respect never before enjoyed.
 He moved from Lahore to Bombay in the late 1940s and took full advantage of the opportunity to be in the public eye when Ravi Shankar retained him as his regular touring accompanist from around 1962 onwards.
 What he lacked in beauty of tone, Alla Rakha more than made up for it, with the most magically intuitive and natural sense of rhythm – an ability to play outside the beat while always remaining entirely cognizant of it.
 Rakha popularized the art of tabla, playing across the globe, elevating the status and respect of his instrument.
-Abbaji (as he was affectionately known by his disciples) also bridged the gap between Carnatic music and Hindustani music by playing with both renowned Carnatic musicians and other Hindustani stalwarts.
+Abbaji (as he was affectionately known by his disciples) also bridged the gap between Carnatic music and Hindustani music by playing with both renowned Carnatic musicians and otheanr Hindusti stalwarts.

-Leading American percussionists in rock n' roll, such as the Grateful Dead's Mickey Hart, admired him and studied his technique, benefiting greatly even from single meetings.
-Hart, a published authority on percussion in world music, said "Alla Rakha is the Einstein, the Picasso; he is the highest form of rhythmic development on this planet."
-Rakha also collaborated with Jazz master Buddy Rich, recording an album together in 1968.His consistently brilliant performances made the tabla a familiar percussion instrument the world over.
+Leading American percussionists in rock ’n’ roll, including the Grateful Dead’s Mickey Hart, admired Alla Rakha and studied his technique, often finding even a single meeting highly instructive.
+Hart, who is himself a published authority on percussion in world music, called Rakha “the Einstein, the Picasso; he is the highest form of rhythmic development on this planet.”
+Rakha also collaborated with jazz drummer Buddy Rich, recording an album together in 1968.
 In 1985, he founded the Ustad Alla Rakha Institute of Music to train young tabla players in the tradition of the Punjab gharana.

-Ustad Alla Rakha died on 3 February 2000, truly one of the most pivotal and influential artists to have emerged from India in our time.
+Ustad Alla Rakha died on 3 February 2000, and he is widely regarded as one of the most pivotal and influential artists to have emerged from modern India.